Client Login

 What assets can be held in a discretionary trust?

-• Property and land such as commercial property, residential homes and agricultural land.
+• Property and land such as commercial property, residential homes and agricultural land

-• Financial assets including stocks and shares, cash, bonds, investment portfolios etc.
+• Financial assets including stocks and shares, cash, bonds, investment portfolios, etc.

-• Life insurance policies where the trust is named as a beneficiary.
+• Life insurance policies where the trust is named as a beneficiary

-• Pension benefits (rules will apply), investment bonds and regular income sources such as dividends.
+• Pension benefits (rules will apply), investment bonds and regular income sources such as dividends

 Can Mattioli Woods advise me on trust establishment?

-Yes, we can provide advice on the trust establishment and ongoing investment management, although we would recommend you receive independent specialist legal advice on the trust itself.
+Yes, we can provide advice on the trust establishment and ongoing investment management, although we recommend you receive independent specialist legal advice on the trust itself.

 Can Mattioli Woods take over the management of an existing trust?